picoCTF/start-problem-dev/example-problems/forensics-grep/README.md

      demonstrates how to minimize your docker commands, but [forensics-disk](/example-problems/forensics-disk/) demonstrates how to
      properly use `apt-get` for an ubuntu image.
-   - Line 15 is how we start to create our dynamic flag. cmgr passes in a few build arguments to Docker.
+   - Line 19 is how we start to create our dynamic flag. cmgr passes in a few build arguments to Docker.
 We ignore `SEED` and `FLAG_FORMAT`, but bring in `FLAG`.
 FLAG by default looks something like this: `flag{abcd1234}`.
 Where `abcd1234` is a string of random hex digits crafted specifically for the challenge instance.
-In the first step of our next Docker command, we replace the default flag prefix with our own 'picoCTF' prefix, plus a leetspeak phrase that relates to the challenge.
+In the first step of our next Docker command, we replace the default flag prefix with our own 'picoCTF' prefix, plus a leetspeak phrase that relates to the challenge using a regular expression with `sed`.
 Our flag is now `picoCTF{gr3p_15_4_5up3rp0w3r_abcd1234}` and we write this to `flag.txt`.
 In the next command, we create a copy of `war-and-peace.txt` to insert the flag into.
 Finally, we use our byteblast.py script to insert the flag into `war-and-peace.flag.txt` at an offset of 49998 bytes.
 This offset value was selected so that the flag would be at the start of a line and not inserted into the middle of a word which might be confusing.

 1. There's not much new in [problem.md](/example-problems/forensics-grep/problem.md).
 The only major